-WASHINGTON—Six academic fellowships and special stipend awardees have been named by Resources for the Future (RFF) to conduct environmental and energy research during the coming year.
+WASHINGTON—Eight academic fellowship and internship awardees have been named by Resources for the Future (RFF) to conduct environmental and energy research during the coming year.
 The awards, which provide stipends and program support for the recipients, are selected through a competitive process and are funded by special gifts to the RFF endowment.
 For more information about these programs, see Fellowships and Internships.

 Joseph L. Fisher Doctoral Dissertation Fellowships